resir014/resir014.github.io/_posts/2016-02-17-tumblr-and-the-internet-positif-hammer.md

 ---
 layout: post
 title: Tumblr and the Internet Positif hammer
-lead: "Or, the Indonesian government *still* not understanding how technology works."
+lead: Or, the Indonesian government still not understanding how technology works.
 tags:
 - tumblr
 - indonesia